MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Introduction

-In summary, we illustrate the major challenges within current existing scheduling system: \begin{itemize} \item The underlying systems are complex and the low level scheduling is done by resource manager of that particular system.
-For instance, in cluster scheduling, the running time of a task varies with data locality, server characteristics, interactions with other tasks, and interference on shared resources such as CPU caches, network bandwidth, etc.\cite{Etsion2005ASS} \item HPC systems usually have their own resource management to utilize the entire system, e.g., \cite{slurm_ref}.
-However, these tools are not optimized for dynamic changes and optimization based on prediction and cost. \item Another significant problem in resource mangers is practical instantiates have to make online decisions with noisy inputs and work well under diverse conditions.
-Decision between CPU, Memory, I/O and Cost can have different meaning for individual workflows. \item Switching between different systems can be challenging, requirements and configuration can be different based on systems. \item Lastly, HPC systems performance metrics of interest, such as CPU optimization in scale of entire system can be extremely hard to optimize in a principled manner.\cite{10.1145/3005745.3005750} \end{itemize}
+In summary, we illustrate the major challenges within existing scheduling systems: \begin{itemize} \item The same scheduling strategy may not necessarily work for different infrastructures.
+For instance, in cluster scheduling, the execution time of a task varies with data locality, hardware health characteristics, interactions with other tasks, and interference on shared resources such as CPU caches, network bandwidth, etc. \item HPC system resources are usually managed by a resource manager, e.g., SLURM.
+However, these tools are not optimized for dynamic changes in workflow performance characteristics.
+Accordingly, there are no optimizations for cost-effectiveness based on performance prediction. \item Practical instances have to make online decisions with noisy inputs and work well under diverse conditions.
+The decision between CPU, Memory, I/O and cost can have different meanings for individual workflow.
+Sub-optimization for an individual task may improve after running a couple of batches on the HPC system. \item Scheduling policy switching between different systems can be challenging, workflow requirements and system configuration can be different on an individual HPC system.
+In most cases switching the scheduling system means re-initiating the HPC system, which requires time and termination of other users' tasks. \item On basic workflows, optimization can be done using one dimension (CPU, Memory or I/O) optimization; there is no need for a multi-layer machine learning scheduler.
+The practical applications do not need further optimization.
+Simply using the existing resource manager would satisfy the users' needs. \item Lastly, workflows might benefit from various multi-level optimization and using machine learning scheduling techniques.
+In this case, each task has its own characteristics, which may be so sophisticated that we need to consider multi-dimension of the metrics of interest, such as IO, CPU and Memory. \end{itemize}

-To overcome these issues, we expect to design a generic scheduling system based on latest and greatest algorithm working with existing resource manager on HPC system.
-Later on this method can be expanded to support varies different cloud infrastructure such as Google Cloud \cite{GoogleCloud}, Amazon AWS \cite{Amazon_AWS}, Microsoft Azure \cite{MS_Azure}, etc. Regardless of targeted system, \texttt{MARS} can calculate the best and optimal solution and assign it to targeted resource manager on top of heterogeneous hardware infrastructure and complex and various workflow patterns.
-Instead of replacing entire resource manager using an extension to communicate with existing one can be more efficient and more practical.
+To overcome these issues, we design a generic scheduling system, enabling self-learning, performance adaptation and naturally working with the existing resource manager on HPC systems.